Skip to main content

 agentuse run agent.agentuse

-# With -C: changes to specified directory first (like cd)
+# With -C: starts from the specified directory

 Project Root Detection

-AgentUse searches from the current directory upward for .git/, .agentuse/, or package.json.
+AgentUse searches from the current directory upward for .agentuse/, .git/, or package.json.
+If none are found, the starting directory is the project root.
 The project root is used for:

 • Loading .env files